MicrosoftDocs/altspace-vr/altspace-vr/tutorials/creating-an-event.md

 ## Using the Multimedia Console for a slide presentation

 The Multimedia Console is a great way to organize your content for a presentation including images, audio or video.
-Follow the instructions here to get that setup for your event: [altvr.com/slides](altvr.com/slides)
+Follow the [Multimedia console instructions](multimedia-console.md) to get that setup for your event.

 ## Branding Your Event with Images